Kentucky-Lumber-Tongue&Groove.png

 Poplar:

-The poplar bead pattern comes in 6" widths.
-This option comes in a common grade (#2).
+The poplar bead pattern comes in 6" and 8” widths.
+This option comes in Run of the Mill grade.
 The poplar is a very popular option for walls and ceilings.

 Square edge